Special Educational Needs and Disabilities

 - The Headteacher must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

-SENDCo: Mrs A. Rowley
+SENDCo: Mrs A. Murray

 Coordinating all the support for children with special educational needs or disabilities (SEND) and developing the school’s SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school.